 Reliability also includes always doing your best – seeking excellence.
 Some leaders work hard to a certain point, then start to just cruise along.
 Having a growth mindset and striving to improve your performance and the performance of the team goes a long way toward building trust.

-Are you ready to build more trust?
+Are you ready to start the trust-building process?
 Here’s an action plan to get you started:

 - Think about a relationship where you would like to improve trust.

 - Write down 3 things you respect about them – who they are, what they do, and how they do it.

 - Write down what you could tell them to show your respect and appreciation.